frankjlin16/pathfinding-visualizer/README.md

 ## Motivation

 I built this web-app because I was curious how map applications worked and wanted to visualize their algorithms.
-Also, this project was appreciably inspired by Clément Mihailescu’s educational [YouTube](https://www.youtube.com/channel/UCaO6VoaYJv4kS-TQO_M-N_g) channel.
+Also, this project was appreciably inspired by Clément Mihailescu’s entertaining and informative [YouTube](https://www.youtube.com/channel/UCaO6VoaYJv4kS-TQO_M-N_g) channel.

 ## Features